 mid-semester exam (30%); research case study (30%); final exam (40%)

-This unit should only be undertaken by students in their final semester of the Accounting major.
+This unit should only be undertaken by students in their final semester of the Accounting major / Professional Accounting program.
+This unit of study must be completed at the University of Sydney Business School.

 Students are expected to have an understanding of the key principles and rules of specified auditing standards, and be able to apply them in the context of business scenarios.
 Students are also expected to comprehend the form and content of published financial statements and be able to explain their function.